List of From Dusk till Dawn characters: Kelly Houge

-Kelly Houge (Kelly Preston) is a newscaster who is reporting on the Gecko Brothers rampage early on in the film.
-Houge appears in the black comedy Curdled.
+Kelly Houge (Kelly Preston) is a newscaster who reports on the Gecko brothers' rampage.
+Preston also played the character in the black comedy Curdled.

 Earl McGraw

 Earl McGraw (Michael Parks) is a Texas Ranger who is killed by Richie Gecko in the opening scene of the film.
 After appearing, he has since made cameos in other films.
 His son Edgar McGraw appears in From Dusk Till Dawn 2: Texas Blood Money.

 Sex Machine

 Sex Machine (Tom Savini) is a biker.
-Sex Machine is one of the patrons at the Titty Twister, and one of the few to fight back against the vampires initial attack on the customers, and also one of the few to survive.
+He is one of the patrons at the Titty Twister, and one of the few to fight back against the vampires initial attack on the customers, and also one of the few to survive.
 While staking vampirized customers, Sex Machine is bitten by one of them.
 Sex Machine hides his bite until he transforms into a vampire, and promptly infects Frost and Jacob and lets the vampires congregating outside into the Titty Twister.
-When the remaining survivors fight back against the vampires, Sex Machine is decapitated by Seth and transforms into a large, rat-like creature.
+When the remaining survivors fight back against the vampires, Sex Machine is killed by Seth and transforms into a large, rat-like creature.
 Sex Machine tries to kill Seth, but is shot in the chest by Kate with a crossbow and tossed into a fire pit, setting him ablaze.